-The Accelerated RN to MSN online program is perfect for professional nurses with defined education goals.
+The Accelerated RN to MSN online track is perfect for professional nurses with defined education goals.
 This affordable degree option offers a seamless pathway for advancing from an ASN through a Bachelor of Science in Nursing to a Master of Science in Nursing.
-The accelerated nursing program allows BSN students to progress into the MSN program through the successful completion of two advanced-level BSN courses in which students perform graduate-level work.
+The accelerated nursing pathway lets BSN students progress into the MSN program through the successful completion of two advanced-level BSN courses in which students perform graduate-level work.
 Prior to moving into the MSN program, students must successfully complete their BSN degree.

-SNHU RN to BSN students who apply to and are accepted into the online Accelerated RN to MSN option can choose to pursue the Clinical Nurse Leader or patient quality and safety program tracks – or customize your degree with the MSN general program.
+SNHU RN to BSN students who apply to and are accepted into the online Accelerated RN to MSN option can choose to pursue the Clinical Nurse Leader, Patient Quality and Safety or Nurse Educator tracks - or customize your degree with the MSN general program.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of enrolling in the accelerated nursing program at SNHU include:

-If you’re interested in SNHU’s online Accelerated RN to MSN online program, you must first be accepted into the online RN to BSN program.
+If you're interested in SNHU's online Accelerated RN to MSN online pathway, you must first be accepted into the online RN to BSN program.
 Learn more about the admission requirements for the RN to BSN program.
-To pursue an Accelerated RN to MSN, in addition to an active unencumbered license to practice as a registered nurse, you must have an undergraduate GPA of 3.0.
+To pursue the Accelerated RN to MSN online, in addition to an active unencumbered license to practice as a registered nurse, you must have an undergraduate GPA of 3.0.
 If you have a GPA below 3.0, but higher than 2.67, you are eligible for provisional acceptance.
 Please contact either your SNHU admission counselor or your academic advisor for more detail.